The UAE Pavilion in Yeosu reflected the nation’s commitment to the responsible development and protection of its coastline and marine habitat

 The UAE in World Expos

-In 2015, the UAE will head to Milan, Italy for the next World Expo, which has the theme ‘Feeding the Planet, Energy for Life’.
+The UAE is a participant in the 2015 World Expo held in Milan, Italy for the next World Expo, which has the theme ‘Feeding the Planet, Energy for Life’.
 Our pavilion will take visitors on an interactive journey that incorporates the history of the UAE and its development based around the core values of communicating, innovating and sharing.
 The centrepiece of the pavilion will be a spectacular rotating amphitheatre, bridging the journey between the UAE’s past and its exciting future.

 The UAE has a long history with World Expo stretching back four decades to Abu Dhabi’s participation in the 1970 Expo in Osaka, Japan.

-The relationship has continued over the years, most recently with the UAE taking part at Expo 2012 in Yeosu, South Korea.
+The relationship has continued over the years.
+The UAE took part in the previous Expo in 2012 in Yeosu, South Korea.
 The Expo theme, “The Living Ocean and Coast”, resonated deeply with the UAE, which has a rich maritime history.
 The UAE Pavilion in Yeosu reflected the nation’s commitment to the responsible development and protection of its coastline and marine habitat.

 Another major highlight was the UAE pavilion at Expo 2010 Shanghai.
 Comprising two dune-shaped peaks –the highest reaching 20 metres – it attracted almost two million visitors.
 Now permanently located on Saadiyat Island in Abu Dhabi, the Pavilion is a landmark exhibition centre.
 Praised for its sustainable design, the Foster + Partners-designed pavilion won awards from the Illinois Society of Structural Engineers and the National Council of Structural Engineers Associations.